 Use of bay leaves dates back to legends of the Greek god Apollo (god of prophecy healing and poetry).
 Legend suggests that Apollo was in love with Daphne, but it was unrequited.
 To hide herself from him, she turned herself into a bay tree.
 When Apollo found out what she had done he declared the bay tree sacred and wore a wreath of bay leaves on his head.
 In Ancient Greece and Rome it became a tradition to crown victors in battle and sporting events with a wreath of bay leaves.
 Poets received a similar honour – one that is recognised now in the accolade of poet laureate.

 Bay leaves are slightly narcotic, and were used by the priestesses in the Temple at Delphi to induce mild trance-like states.
-However they do not induce such states when dried and used in small quantities in coking.
+However, don’t worry – they do not induce such states when dried and used in small quantities.

 Varieties of Bay Leaf